Liz Katz Flaunts Bountiful Cleavage In Floral Shirt, Daisy Dukes & Cowboy Hat As Hopper From ‘Stranger Things’

 Liz Katz looked smoking hot when she updated her Instagram feed with her latest cosplay costume.
 This time around, she channeled Jim Hopper from Stranger Things and exposed way more than the “three-inch minimum.”

-Liz stunned in her depiction of one of the fan-favorite characters from the Netflix Original Series.
-With a plunging floral shirt, cowboy hat, and a pair of short Daisy Dukes, Liz’s rendition of Hopper was certainly very sexy.
+Liz stunned in her depiction of one of the fan-favorite characters from the Netflix original series.
+In a plunging floral shirt, cowboy hat, and a pair of Daisy Dukes, Liz’s rendition of Hopper was certainly very sexy.

 The cosplay model even went braless for this particular shot.
-She amped up the look by unbuttoning her pink-and-green floral shirt and revealed her bountiful cleavage.
-Liz then made sure that her décolletage took center stage by knotting the shirt just below her breasts.
+She amped up the look by unbuttoning her pink-and-green floral shirt and revealing her bountiful cleavage.
+Liz then made sure that her assets took center stage by knotting the shirt just below her breasts.

 The 31-year-old teamed the skimpy top with a pair of minuscule Daisy Dukes.
 The racy shorts had a lace edging for a decidedly feminine touch and exposed Liz’s lean thighs.
 However, she took things to the next level by also unzipping the shorts for a more risqué look.

-Those who follow the model, know that she is pregnant and recently posted a baby bump pic.
-However, in this snap, although she shows her midriff, she’s not pregnant.
+Those who follow the model know that she is pregnant and recently posted a baby bump pic.
 Liz styled her hair to fall over her shoulders and appeared to be wearing some makeup.

 As a serious cosplay artist, Liz knows it’s all about the details.
 She accessorized with a cowboy hat, strappy platform suede boots, and a bottle of Chianti.
-When Liz first revealed the costume in 2019, she captioned that image by saying that “Hopper sure loves his Chianti.”
+When Liz first revealed the costume in 2019, she captioned that Instagram image with “Hopper sure loves his Chianti.”

 The social media influencer posed outdoors.
 She picked a wooded area and sat on a tree stump with her legs wide open.
 The ground was covered in dirt and leaves, but the dappled light through the trees provided the perfect backdrop for the photo.
 Liz tilted her head and looked directly at the camera.
 She slightly parted her lips while holding the Chianti bottle in her left hand.